 Lykes scores 25 to help Miami beat Wake Forest 76-65

-In the second half the Hurricanes went 17 for 18 from the line while also shooting 52 percent.
+Late-game fades have been an issue for the Hurricanes, but in the second half they went 17 for 18 from the line while also shooting 52 percent.

 Lykes finished 14 for 14 at the line and added four assists.
 Teammate DJ Vasiljevic scored 14 points, including four 3-pointers, and Ebuka Izundu had 11 points and 11 rebounds.

-Miami, playing with a seven-man rotation, overcame a recent tendency to fade late in games.
-After a seesaw first half, Zach Johnson put the Hurricanes ahead to stay with a 3-pointer two minutes into the second half.
+To keep Wake Forest off the line and keep his team out of foul trouble, Larranaga relied on a zone for much of a seesaw first half.
+Zach Johnson put the Hurricanes ahead to stay with a 3-pointer two minutes into the second half.

-Consecutive 3-pointers by Lykes and Vasiljevic gave the Hurricanes a 57-49 lead with eight minutes to go.
-A 10-0 run — including eight free throws by Lykes — increased their advantage to 70-53.
+Consecutive 3-pointers by Lykes and Vasiljevic gave Miami a 57-49 lead with eight minutes to go.
+A 10-0 run — including eight free throws by Lykes — increased the Hurricanes’ advantage to 70-53.